What's it like for students at WGU?

 You don't have to be a rocket scientist to become a science teacher, but you will need to have at least a bachelor's degree, and many states now require middle school teachers to major in their specific content area.
 You'll also need a valid teaching certification or license in the state where you live and work.
 It'll also help to have good communication skills, because you'll be discussing your students' needs with their parents as well as school administrators.

 In recent years, the path to becoming a science teacher has gotten more convenient.
 Thanks to innovative curriculums that leverage the power and capacity of web-based learning, it's possible to acquire the knowledge and skills to become a highly qualified middle school science teacher almost completely online.
 You'll also need to successfully complete a sequence of demonstration teaching and in-classroom field experiences, commonly known as student teaching, to qualify for teacher licensure, and certain high-quality university curriculums have coordinated these components to be flexible and adaptable to your schedule.
-To ensure a quality education that will be recognized once you're ready to apply for your first teaching job, make sure you enroll in a superior program that has received NCATE accreditation, which leads to teacher licensure.
+To ensure a quality education that will be recognized once you're ready to apply for your first teaching job, make sure you enroll in a superior program that leads to teacher licensure from a Teachers College that has received CAEP accreditation.

 Ready to jump-start your career in teaching science?
 The next step could be earning your B.S. in Science Education (Middle Grades).
 Accredited, competency-based WGU offers this degree online for at a surprisingly affordable flat-rate tuition.
 Flexible enough for a working adult’s schedule with the option to accelerate, your degree may be closer than you think!